Kiwix JS Windows

 .

 You can see the full alphabetical ZIM Archive Index by typing a space in the title search box.
-This is useful for ZIMs that have descriptive titles where you don't know the exact title you are searching for (e.g. Gutenberg or TED Talks, especially in jQuery mode, or for browsing Stackexchange or PhET).
+This is useful for ZIMs that have descriptive titles where you don't know the exact title you are searching for (e.g. Gutenberg or TED Talks, especially in Restricted mode, or for browsing Stackexchange or PhET).
 You can change your alphabet in Configuration for non-Roman alphabets.
 You can also show the full URL index by typing space / (a space followed by forward slash).

 If not enough results are returned in your searches, you can increase the maximum number of search results using the slider in Configuration (under 'Other display settings and search').